Russia's war on Ukraine latest: Bloody fight grinds on in Bakhmut | Law-Order

 - Ukraine

 Ukrainian forces faced relentless Russian attacks on Bakhmut in its eastern Donetsk region, with both sides reporting mounting enemy casualties as they battled across a small river that bisects the ruined town and now marks the front line.
-BAKHMUT BATTLE
+DIPLOMACY

+Chinese President Xi Jinping is planning to travel to Russia to meet his counterpart, Vladimir Putin, as soon as next week, people familiar with the matter said, which would be sooner than previously expected.
+One of President Vladimir Putin's top allies said on Monday that he doubts that the Nord Stream pipelines were blown up by a pro-Ukrainian group, and said that Moscow still does not know who exactly was behind it, Interfax reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)